 The Will Rogers Library serves residents of the City of Claremore, Oklahoma, as well as all residents of Rogers County, Oklahoma.
-The airy, contemporary structure at 1515 North Florence houses a collection of over 50,000 items, and library patrons have access to thousands of E-books, E-Magazines and other exclusive online resources.
+The airy, contemporary structure at 1515 North Florence houses a collection of over 50,000 items, and library patrons have access to an additional 40,000+ titles on E-books, E-Magazines and other exclusive online resources.

 Claremore's first library dates back to the early 1900's, when books were checked out from a local dental office.
 In 1914, the Claremore Federation of Women's Clubs solicited contributions from the public to enhance library services in the community.
 600 volumes were placed in a room at the Court House, and a librarian was hired for an annual salary of $225.